2028 Elections

 2028 Presidential Candidate Bingo: Too Soon?

-Incumbent President Biden and 2024 GOP nominee, former President Trump, will not be presidential candidates again, so many politicians in both major parties may already be preparing themselves for 2028.
+Incumbent President Biden and 2024 GOP nominee, former President Trump, will not be presidential candidates again, so many politicians in both major parties were already preparing themselves for 2028, even before Vice President Kamala Harris replaced President Biden as the 2024 presidential nominee.

 According to FiveThirtyEight, based on review of prior election cycles, there are several signs that someone might be considering a presidential run (reference):